crypto101/book/src/block-ciphers.rst

 .. [#]
-   The attentive reader may notice that this breaks into the extreme.
-If all but one of the pairs is known, then you know the last one by exclusion.
+   The attentive reader may notice that this breaks into the
+   extremes: if you know all but one of the pairs, then you know the last one by exclusion.

 Our toy illustration block cipher only has 4 bit blocks, or